 Do I need a party wall surveyor?

-If you do need to get a party wall surveyor involved, you can minimise the cost by only using one.
 After the end of your served notice, you must send a letter stating your neighbour has to appoint a party wall surveyor within 10 days.
 During this period, both parties can agree to use the same surveyor.
 However, if this doesn’t happen within the 10 day period (either because the other party refuses, or they don’t respond), you’ll have to commission two party wall surveyors.
 Your neighbour will either pick their own, or you’ll do it on their behalf if they don’t respond in time.
-You’ll also have to ensure they use a different surveying company, than the one you’re assigning your neighbour.
+You’ll also have to ensure they use a different surveying company than the one you’re assigning yourself.

 Do I need a party wall agreement for an extension or loft conversion?